siobhanlgorman/knits-and-pieces/README.md

 * Agile Planning
 * Project Goal

-The goal of the project is to create a store for handmade items.
+The goal of the project is to create an online store for this developer's handmade items; primarily crocheted throws and blankets, knitted hats and cotton facemasks.
+This is a real-world application to create a store for this developer's products which have been custom-made and sold on a word-of-mouth basis over ten years.
+Buyers have encouraged the set-up of an online store to increase sales and customer base.

+* Target audience

+- People who like colourful, handmade, good quality items.
+- People who like knitted and crocheted items.
+- People who want to order custom made throws and blankets in colours of their choosing.
+- People looking for unique gifts

 * Business Goals

+- To create a professional online store
-To showcase the products in an attractive online store and provide an easy means to purchase items.
+- To provide an easy and secure means to purchase items.
+- To increase the customer base
+- To create a brand for the store and increase brand awareness
+- To encourage subscriptions to the site newsletter

 * Customer Goals

+- To view the products available
-To buy
+- To buy colourful, handmade items

-* Target audience

-Shoppers who like colourful, handmade, good quality items.
+- To navigate easily through the website
+- To be able to pay securely for items
+- To be confident that the site is genuine and trustworthy

 * User Stories